-If both the power button and LCD screen remains off, please check and make sure that all the cables are connected properly.
-When shifting the device, the cord at times become loose from the back.
+If both the power button and the LCD screen remains off, please check and make sure that all the cables are connected properly.
+When shifting the device, the cord at times becomes loose from the back.
 If the power cord becomes loose frequently, an extended power cable will be very helpful to you.
 If the cord is not the issue, use HP’s Warranty Check Tool to see if can obtain a warranty repair or replacement.
 Once you get the replacement get it sold as this model is plagued with issues.

 Sending a Transmission

 After powering up the device, it may take up to three (3) minutes for the device to get a dial tone so that it can send and receive faxes so be patient.
 If after three minutes you can not send faxes, please make sure that you have placed the RJ11 connectors on your telephone cord into their proper jacks in the rear of the device.
 In a rush, I have seen clients plugged into the wrong jack by feeling with their hands.
 Take your time and do it right.